What If You Invested in Gold Instead of the S&P 500 During the 2026 Tariff Shock?

 The longer view

-The reversal happened in 2025-2026, when tariff fears and geopolitical hedging made gold the trade.
-For most of 2020-2024, stocks were the better bet.
+The big reversal happened in 2025, when tariff fears and geopolitical hedging made gold the trade.
+For most of 2020-2024, stocks were the better bet, and in 2026 stocks have taken the lead back month to month.
 The lesson isn't that gold always wins during uncertainty.
-It's that during specific types of uncertainty - trade wars, currency debasement fears, de-dollarization narratives - gold tends to outperform.
+It's that during specific types of uncertainty - trade wars, currency debasement fears, de-dollarization narratives - gold can outperform sharply for a stretch, then hand some of it back when the fear fades.

 What this means